Program Overview

 Field Expectations

-The field of S&TS sets additional requirements for students in the program, which include:
+The field of S&TS sets additional requirements for students in the program, which includes:

-• Regular attendance and engaged participation at department and field events, such as colloquia, job talks, speaker dinners, graduate student meetings with job candidates, conferences, workshops, and the Nordlander lecture.
+- Regular attendance and engaged participation at department and field events, such as SSRG, colloquia, conferences, workshops, the Nordlander lecture, job talks, speaker dinners, and graduate student meetings with job candidates.

 Please note:

-• The Director of Graduate Studies (DGS) assigns Temporary Chairs for all first-year students.
-The DGS will appear as a student’s Program Advisor by default.
-No action by the student is required.
+- The Director of Graduate Studies (DGS) assigns Temporary Chairs for all first-year students.
+The DGS will appear as a student's Program Advisor by default.
+Students will elect their Temporary Chair to this role in Student Center no later than three weeks after the start of their first semester in the program.

 Time to Degree Limit